It was in 1938 that the Monastery of St. Sylvester was built on the property

 The property came with a modern family home.
 The house, doubled in size

-with the addition of spaces suited for monastic living, served the community
+with the addition of spaces suited for monastic living, served the

 until it was doubled again in the late seventies.